Physical Interfaces: USB, NFC, Apple Lightning®

 NFC

 For operations that require a touch, all touch requests within the first 20 seconds of the operation succeed.
-After a period of inactivity, a YubiKey placed on a desktop NFC reader may power down to help prevent unintended access.
+To help prevent unintended access, a YubiKey placed on a desktop NFC reader might power down unless the NFC reader has power-cycled, which prevents the YubiKey from powering down.
 To regain connectivity with an NFC reader, remove the YubiKey from the reader and reposition it on the reader.
-Some NFC readers may power-cycle and in doing so, prevent the YubiKey from powering down.